 Army ROTC/Military Science

-- Belong to a diverse service-oriented team and
+• Belong to a diverse service-oriented team

-- Grow as organizational leaders.
+• Grow as organizational leaders

 Our program enhances a student's college education by integrating leadership and management theory with leadership practicum modules in the curriculum.